thanhtungvudata/thanhtungvudata.github.io/_pages/about.md

 I work in a research team at Macquarie University, where I help build optimisation and machine learning models to improve the performance of mobile communication networks.
 The main areas I specialise in are predicting (information of wireless medium), combinatorial optimisation (deciding which user should be served, when a user is served, and how much network resource (time, power) to serve a user).

 I have a wide range of experience, including:
-- Using Deep Neural Networks to predict information of wireless medium
+- Used Deep Neural Networks (DNN) to predict information of wireless medium
-- Appying Convolutional Neural Networks to schedule users and network resource to improve improve the performance of mobile communication networks
+- Appylied Convolutional Neural Networks (CNN) to schedule users and network resource to improve improve the performance of mobile communication networks
-- Develop and deploy advanced optimisation algorithms to generate optimal solutions (to challenging non-convex problem non-convex constrained problems), which are used as data for learing to optimize the performance of mobile communication networks
+- Developed and deployed advanced optimisation algorithms to generate optimal solutions (to challenging non-convex problem non-convex constrained problems), which are used as data for learing to optimize the performance of mobile communication networks
-- Build regular supervised learning models using XGBoost, Linear Regression, Random Forest, to solve real-world problems (e.g., smart crop selection in farming, user default prediction in banking)
+- Built supervised learning models using XGBoost, Linear Regression, Random Forest, to solve real-world problems (e.g., smart crop selection in farming, user default prediction in banking)

 ### **Technical Skills**
 - Proficient: